We all make financial mistakes on the road to financial literacy.

 Perhaps you signed up for a credit card on the first day of college without understanding the terms.
 Or maybe you loaned money to a friend who never paid you back.

-However, there are some financial pitfalls that can really do a number on both your bank account and your credit score.
+However, some financial pitfalls can really damage your bank account and credit score.
 Avoiding the following traps is vital if you want to build wealth and avoid future money troubles.

 If you’re over 50, take advantage of massive discounts and financial resources